svandragt/vala-webview/README.md

 While launching the web app URL in a browser tab is simpler, it doesn't align with the goal of providing a dedicated native app experience.
 Some browsers, like Gnome Web, offer the option to install websites as applications, but this requires user interaction and may not be as convenient.

+## Build it yourself

+You might need to install `sudo apt-get install libwebkit2gtk-4.0-dev` or equivalent if you're building this from source.

 ```shell
 # Bootstrap
 meson build --prefix=/usr && cd build